-The Glucose Level Range Estimator for Exercise Calculator is designed to predict how glucose levels fluctuate during exercise based on inputs such as exercise intensity, duration, and pre-exercise glucose levels.
-This tool is particularly valuable for individuals with diabetes, athletes, or those focused on maintaining stable glucose levels during physical activity.
+The Glucose Level Range Estimator for Exercise Calculator estimates a recommended blood-glucose range for safely starting exercise, based on your diabetes status, exercise intensity, duration, age, and current glucose level.
+It tells you whether your current reading falls within that range, and shows a predicted glucose-drop chart for your session.
+This tool is particularly valuable for individuals with diabetes, athletes, or anyone focused on maintaining stable glucose levels during physical activity.

 What is a Glucose Level Range Estimator for Exercise Calculator?